Richard Foronjy: Life and career

-In Repo Man, Foronjy played Arnold Plettschner, the rent-a-cop who memorably said, "You’re fuckin’ right I’m Plettschner!
+Later in his career, Foronjy guest-starred in numerous television programs including The Bob Newhart Show, M*A*S*H, Hill Street Blues, Who's the Boss?, The Jeffersons, Taxi, The Streets of San Francisco, Baretta and Silver Spoons.
+In the 1984 film Repo Man, he played Arnold Plettschner, the rent-a-cop who memorably said, "You’re fuckin’ right I'm Plettschner!
 Arnold Plettschner!
 Three times decorated in two world wars!
-I was killing people while you were still swimming around in your father’s balls!
+I was killing people while you were still swimming around in your father's balls!
 You little scumbag!
 I worked five years in a slaughterhouse, and ten years as a prison guard in Attica!"
+In 1988, he played the mobster Tony Darvo in the film Midnight Run, who notably chased Robert De Niro and Charles Grodin's characters.
+He also appeared in films such as Carlito's Way (as Peter Amdesso), Prince of the City (as Detective Joe Marinaro), Ghostbusters II, The Jerk, Man of the House and City Heat.

-Foronjy wrote and published a memoir, From the Mob to the Movies, in 2020.
-In retirement, he lived in the Hudson Valley of New York.
+In 2020, Foronjy wrote and published a memoir, From the Mob to the Movies.

 Death

 Foronjy died on May 19, 2024, at the age of 86.

 At the 97th Academy Awards, his name was mentioned in the In Memoriam section.